yarmash/projecteuler/README.md

 projecteuler
 ============

-My solutions to problems from projecteuler.net.
+My solutions to the problems from projecteuler.net in Python.

-I created this repository in order to refresh my knowledge of mathematics and Python.
-Some problems additionally have solutions in other languages.

-The problems are available at http://projecteuler.net/problem=N